Apply for Financial Aid

-All undergraduate applicants—except international students—must complete a FAFSA (Free Application for Federal Student Aid), a separate form required for grants, loans, and work study.
+All undergraduate applicants—except international students—must complete a FAFSA (link is external) (Free Application for Federal Student Aid), a separate form required for grants, loans, and work study.
 There is no other application process for applying for financial aid than by completing the FAFSA.
 The FAFSA is available in October each year and the deadline is March 2.
 UC Berkeley's federal school code is 001312.
-California residents must complete a FAFSA and a GPA Verification form for Cal Grant consideration.
+California residents must complete a FAFSA and a GPA Verification form for Cal Grant (link is external) consideration.

 60% of Berkeley students graduate without debt (compared to 43% national average from 4 year public school).